-General capital assets are those assets not specifically related to activities reported in the Water and Sewer Fund.
-These assets generally result from expenditures in the governmental funds.
+General capital assets are those assets specifically related to activities reported in the governmental funds and generally result from expenditures in the governmental funds.
 These assets are reported in the governmental activities column of the government-wide Statement of Net Position but are not reported in the fund financial statements.
 Capital assets utilized by the Water and Sewer Fund are reported both in the business-type activities column of the government-wide Statement of Net Position and in the fund financial statements.

-The City defines capital assets as assets with an initial, individual cost of more than \$5,000 (amount not rounded) or groupings of similar items with individual costs is less than \$5,000, but when purchased together the total is greater than \$5,000 and an estimated useful life in excess of one year.
+The City defines capital assets as assets with an initial, individual cost of more than \$5,000 (amount not rounded) and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost if not purchased or constructed.
 Donated capital assets are recorded at estimated fair market value (as estimated by the City) at the date of donation.
-Interest costs related to water and sewer construction is capitalized as part of the capitalized value of the asset constructed (if material).
+Further, the City considers renovations/improvements to buildings over \$25,000 and improvements to infrastructure over \$100,000 as capital assets.
+The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend an asset's life are not capitalized.
+The City considers resurfacing of streets and parking lots to be normal maintenance that does not add to the value of these assets.